OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Model-Owasp-Pages.md

 #### Synopsis/Takeaways

 This session was very productive.
 The group discussed how to improve the OWASP Threat Modelling pages.
-Specifically, defining the what, why, Who, When and how of Threat Modelling for development and security Roles.
+Specifically, defining the what, why, who, when and how of Threat Modelling for development and security Roles.
 The session was split into 3 groups (Software, Risk, security Centric approaches).

 ##### What/Why